prowler-cloud/prowler/README.md

 ## CodeBuild deployment

 Either to run Prowler once or based on a schedule this template makes it pretty straight forward.
-This template will create a CodeBuild environment and run Prowler directly leaving all reports in a bucket and creating a report also inside CodeBuild basedon the JUnit output from Prowler.
+This template will create a CodeBuild environment and run Prowler directly leaving all reports in a bucket and creating a report also inside CodeBuild based on the JUnit output from Prowler.
 Scheduling can be cron based like `cron(0 22 * * ? *)` or rate based like `rate(5 hours)` since CloudWatch Event rules (or Eventbridge) is used here.

 The Cloud Formation template that helps you doing that is [here](https://github.com/toniblyx/prowler/blob/master/util/codebuild/codebuild-prowler-audit-account-cfn.yaml).